- Cheapest car insurance in Oklahoma for a bad driving record

 Cheapest car insurance in Oklahoma with multiple tickets

-This table shows Oklahoma drivers how much multiple tickets increase premiums.
+This table shows drivers in Oklahoma how much having multiple tickets can raise their insurance premiums.

 | Company | Average annual premium for clean record | Annual premium with a speeding ticket |